harshasanapu100/DS-Algorithms/README.md

 a) In ConsoleApp project open DSSingleLinkedList class and rename main method to main.

-b) In CustomLibrary project open CustomLinkedList class, it contains the implementaion deltails of LinkedList functionality
+b) In CustomLibrary project open SingleLinkedList class, it contains the implementaion deltails of LinkedList functionality